 Providing Yacht & Small Craft Marine Surveys

 A Marine Survey is a statement of opinion from a professional marine surveyor about the condition and value of a vessel based upon their detailed first-hand inspection.
 The survey is a technical investigation into the construction and condition of a boat, its components and systems at a particular moment – at the time of survey.
-The report will include a list of findings and recommendations, the vessel’s estimated value, reports on all federally mandated equipment and lots of photos documenting construction and condition.
+The report will include a list of findings and recommendations, the vessel’s estimated Fair Market Value, reports on all federally mandated equipment and numerous photos documenting the vessels construction, systems and condition.